 Online vocal coaching is quickly a growing platform, some even go through a vocal coaching app.
 If you’re unable to travel or don’t have the time, online singing lessons are very popular and easy for everyone.
 Some online coaches or teachers post on YouTube, while some online teach privately through Skype or other forms of remote teaching.

-Tristan regularly posts videos to YouTube critiquing celebrity singers, and coaches privately in Germany or online.
-He has also worked with YouTubers, most namely Gabbie Hanna.
+Tristan regularly posts videos to YouTube critiquing celebrity singers and coaches privately in Germany or online.
+He has also worked with YouTubers, namely Gabbie Hanna.

-Technique: Tristan does have knowledge of technique, though his videos are mostly fun and not too technical, so that everyone can watch and understand.
-He also tends to focus on the performance and style more than vocal technique.
+Technique: Tristan does have knowledge of technique, though his videos are mostly fun and not too technical so that everyone can watch and understand.
+He also tends to focus on performance and style more than vocal technique.

 Availability: Tristan is available for Skype lessons, but he doesn’t appear to run these very often, his main focus is his reaction channel.

 Price: The price is unknown for private lessons, but watching his reactions are completely free!
 You can watch his videos on his YouTube channel.